Wings (1990 TV series): Antonio Scarpacci

 (Guest in Season 2, Main Season 3–8) Played by Tony Shalhoub, Antonio V. Scarpacci is an Italian immigrant from Apecchio (in the Central Italian region of Marche), who owns and operates a taxi service to and from the airport.
 Antonio is mild-mannered, deferential, and hopelessly romantic; he falls head-over-heels for Helen's older sister Casey when she returns to Nantucket, although his feelings are not reciprocated.
 Antonio was originally a waiter, and made a guest appearance in the second season in this role before becoming an official cast member in the third season (by which time he had changed professions).
-Helen married him in order to save him from deportation.
-The marriage mistakenly lasted for three years (unbeknownst to either one of them) long after Antonio got his green card due to an error on Helen's part.
+Helen marries him to save him from deportation.
+The marriage lasts for three years (unbeknownst to either one of them) long after Antonio has his green card, due to an error on Helen's part.
 He is a big fan of the Mary Pat Lee Show.
 Antonio is also friends with Joe, Helen, Brian, Lowell and Faye.
-Sometimes he is annoyed and bullied by Roy.
+He is sometimes annoyed and bullied by Roy.

+After the series ended, Wings was referenced in the season one finale of Shalhoub's later series Monk, where Shalhoub's character Adrian Monk and his assistant Sharona Fleming (Bitty Schram) run into Tim Daly (playing himself), and Sharona says he was the star of Wings.
+Monk responds "I've never seen it, but I heard it was good," in an obvious in-joke.

 Alex Lambert

-(Season 4–5, Guest in Season 6) Played by Farrah Forke, Alex is a helicopter pilot who moves to Nantucket to start her own helicopter tour business.
-She had previously flown U.S. Army Apache helicopters in Desert Storm.
-It is also discovered that she had posed for Playboy.
+(Season 4–5, Guest in Season 6) Played by Farrah Forke, Alex is a helicopter pilot who moves to Nantucket to start a helicopter tour business.
+She has previously flown U.S. Army Apache helicopters in Desert Storm.
+It is discovered that she posed for Playboy.
 Though she initially rebuffs the amorous attentions of both Hackett brothers, she eventually falls for Brian's boyish charms.
 She and Brian live together briefly, but after Brian spends a wild night in New York with Joe and an old friend, Alex throws him out of the apartment and leaves Nantucket for good.
 She returns a season later to resolve some of the bitterness in their breakup; she and Brian briefly get back together before they both decide it is best to go their separate ways.